 Damaged or destroyed books will be billed to the patron, who is entitled to the book if amount is paid in full within 60 days.

-Patrons with account fees totaling \$10 or more will be unable to check out any items until efforts have been made to begin paying the bill.
+Patrons with account fees of \$10 or more will be unable to check out items until the \$10 collections fee is fully paid and their remaining balance falls below \$10.